andersonfds/react-embed-flutter/README.md

 - Then added Flutter
 - Then made a simple communication system between the two apps.

-> **Note:** Currently works only on Android, I'm working on iOS.
+> **Note:** Currently works only on Android, I'm gonna make it work on iOS ASAP.
 I think I might do a medium article describing how to make this.

 ![Example](docs/demo.gif "Example")